cgeo/WhereYouGo-website/_includes/description.md

-WhereYouGo - An open-source Wherigo-Player for Android.
+WhereYouGo - An open source Wherigo player for Android.